Many of my coaching clients often ask me: How do I overcome performance anxiety?

 Fear of performing in front of others can affect all of us.
 Even a talented singer like Adele gets nervous before a live show and a professional like Tony Robbins has a powerful warm-up routine before stepping on stage.

 Recently, I was in Dubrovnik (Croatia) shooting a promotional video for the company who loaned me my campervan for the Van-Life adventure I’m currently enjoying.
-I thought I would sail through it having filmed before, a few months earlier in Venice (LINK to video).
+I thought I would sail through it having filmed before, a few months earlier in Venice.
 Instead, anxiety and insecurity cropped up to sabotage my performance.

 There are six steps I use in my coaching programmes to help clients achieve more freedom, and which also work for calming performance anxiety too.

 Over-thinking and people-pleasing are the factors that impact me most.
 What are yours?
 Being aware of the blockages helps dealing with them and focus on what’s more important.

 Humans are hardwired to seek social acceptance and geared with sophisticated defense mechanisms.
 They’re triggered at the tiniest perceived danger: shame, failure, and pain all play a part.